enghwa/ecommerce-shopfront-on-aws/1_PrimaryRegion/README.md

           - AssetsBucketName: S3 bucket name with lowercase (ex.bookjay-s3)
           - SeedRepository: Web file (use default)
           - bookstoreVPC: VPC id (output of cdk)
-          - bookstoreSubnet1: Subnet id for Elasticace (output of cdk) Next-Next-Check "I acknowledge that AWS CloudFormation might create IAM resources with custom names." - Create stack.
+          - bookstoreSubnet1: Subnet id for Elasticache (output of cdk) Next-Next-Check "I acknowledge that AWS CloudFormation might create IAM resources with custom names." - Create stack.

 This CloudFormation template may take around 20mins.
 In this time you can hop over to the AWS console